After flirting with social media Plaxo has gone back to its address book roots.

 Plaxo was always good at syncing contact management applications.
 That’s been turned into a strength.

 Plaxo Pulse, which fed social media information, has gone.
-Instead Plaxo has added Personal Assistant.
+In it’s place, Plaxo has added Personal Assistant.
 The company says the software automatically searches the online world to help keep your address book up to date.

 Free Plaxo Basic

 The free software is called Plaxo Basic.
-Like many free online tools, the free version is a lure for a paid-for version.
+Like many free online tools, it’s a lure for a paid-for version.

 At first sight Plaxo Basic appears to allow you to import contacts from ten online services plus Microsoft Outlook.
 There’s also a CSV (comma separated values) importer for taking data from other sources.